simon-ritchie/apysc/docstring_markdowns/apysc/_display/fill_color_interface.md

 ### `_append_fill_color_update_expression` method docstring

-Append fill color updating expression.
+Append the fill color updating expression.

 ### `_initialize_fill_color_if_not_initialized` method docstring

-Initialize fill_color attribute if that value is not instantiated yet.
+Initialize the fill_color attribute if this interface does not initialize it yet.

 ### `_make_snapshot` method docstring